 Learn the simple steps to keeping your own orchid thriving at home.

 Orchids are one of the largest and most highly evolved flowering plant families.
-An estimated 30,000 wild species grow worldwide in habitats ranging from rain forest to desert.
+An estimated 30,000 naturally occurring orchid species and tens of thousands of artificially created hybrids grow worldwide in habitats ranging from rain forest to desert, making Orchidaceae the largest plant family on Earth.
 Orchid breeders have augmented this remarkable natural diversity by hybridizing and naming more than 100,000 horticultural varieties.

 #NYBGFacts: Vanilla Orchid